CounsellorPolonius/mythras/README.md

 Gameplay demonstration: https://youtu.be/Due0q0-bfew

 # Installation
 Put the APK on to your android device and install it either manually or with a package manager.
 To build it you need to download this repository and then compile and sign the app using whatever tools you want (I used APKTools and a XDA tutorial).

-# Changelog, Version 1.1
- - New icon and splash screen courtesy of Alexis QD Pro Plus 20+.
- - Some strings were untranslated.
-That has since been fixed.

-# Changelog, Version 1.0
- - Mrpoid2018 renamed to Mythras.
- - Most text translated to english.
- - Umeng Analytics and trackers have been removed/disabled.
-Note that this may break functionality of some things in the app.
- - This has been a learning experience for me and I have not done something like this before.
-SOme of the code quality may be a mess and some of the anti-tracking things I added may have been a hackjob.
-I'm always open to suggestions.
+If you want to use a gamepad with this app I recomend using Octopus or another keymapper.

 # To Do
- - New and splash screen.
- - Finding the remaining strings of untranslated text.
  - Seeing if Yichou will release the actual source code for this.
  - Find the lost mrpoid2018 quickstart guide.
- - Gamepad support?
-Who knows?

 # Other
 If you want something changed or want to add something feel free to either fork this or create pull requests.
 I'll see if I can get it in.